pedro-gutierrez/codebee/README.md

 * Define our business model in an abstract way (YAML)
 * Generate a GraphQL schema out of it, and then use it in a gqlgen proyect.
+* Genereate resolvers for gqlgen.
 * Generate the flootic repo layer out of it.
 * Generate the SQL schema for various platforms (Cockroach, Sqlite, etc...)
 * Generate seed data for the database
 * Generate the model as Golang structs
-* Generate basic GraphQL resolver code.
 * Implement our code style conventions.
 * Instrument code

 This will save us a lot of time in maintenance and will dramatically increase consistency.
+We will be able to have our very own FaunaDB clone running in premises with the right features we want (sorting, pagination, referential integrity).

 # Flootic model